All you need to know about blepharitis

 How can it be diagnosed?

-Everyone, including the best eye doctor, would recommend a comprehensive eye exam to identify if blepharitis is responsible for a patient’s symptoms.
-They will conduct testing with a significant emphasis on the eyelids and the surface of the eyeball.
+Everyone, including the best eye doctor, recommends a comprehensive eye exam to determine whether blepharitis is causing a patient’s symptoms.
+The exam will focus primarily on the eyelids and the surface of the eyeball.

 How can it be treated?

-Treatment can differ based on the type of blepharitis a person is suffering from.
+Treatment can differ depending on the type of blepharitis a person has.
 However, most doctors recommend keeping the eyelids clean and removing any crust by using warm compresses to loosen the scales.
-Then one will need to apply a mixture of warm water and baby shampoo or a prescribed cleansing product on the eyelids and gently scrub them.
+Then, one should gently scrub the eyelids with a mixture of warm water and baby shampoo or a prescribed cleansing product.

-If the glands are blocked, a person will need to massage the eyelids to clear the accumulated oil.
-If they suffer from dry eyes, they will need lubricating ointments or artificial tear solutions.
+If the glands are blocked, a person must massage the eyelids to clear the accumulated oil.
+They will need lubricating ointments or artificial tear solutions if they suffer from dry eyes.
 They will also need to take medication for dandruff and rosacea if they are contributing to blepharitis.
 If bacteria are causing the condition, a doctor will prescribe antibiotics to stop the infection.

-Blepharitis, while treatable, can always reoccur.
-Therefore, a person will need to maintain good hygiene habits to control the condition.
-They will also need to consult with Spanish Eye Clinic and receive treatment as soon as they notice the symptoms.
+Blepharitis, while treatable, can always recur.
+Therefore, to control the condition, people must maintain good hygiene habits.
+They must also consult with the Spanish Eye Clinic and receive treatment when they notice symptoms.
 If left untreated, it can cause dry eyes and lead to the formation of chalazion and styes.
 In the worst case, it could cause corneal ulcers or vascularization.

 Spanish Eye Center - Help Chat